-A: Section 7.G.2 specifically requires use of the "prescribed economic scenario generator with prescribed parameters."
+A: Section 7.G.2 specifically requires use of the "prescribed economic scenario generator with prescribed parameters, as described in Appendix 1."

 Q 12.7: How are separate account funds mapped into the specific equity return indices of the prescribed economic scenario generator?